Sector: Residential - Conversion for Sale

 Ethos

-Our clients brief was to put together peopoasls to make the conversion works more commercially viable, and could be sold to a family.
-Probelems were identified with the original approval:-
+Our clients brief was to put together popoasls to make the conversion works more commercially viable, and could be sold to a family.
+Problems were identified with the original approval:-

 Proposals